1wunderkind/loopgpt-backend/docs/legal/TERMS_OF_SERVICE.md

 ## 1. Acceptance of Terms

-By accessing or using LoopGPT ("Service"), you agree to be bound by these Terms of Service ("Terms").
+By accessing or using LooptOS ("Service"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the Service.

 ## 2. Description of Service

-LoopGPT is an AI-powered food and nutrition platform that provides:
+LooptOS is an AI-powered food and nutrition platform that provides:

 - Food search and nutrition tracking
 - Meal planning and recommendations